cmelero96/xceed-laliga-challenge/README.md

   - [x] Create child component to display the players
   - [x] Create the unit testing files (leave empty for now)
 - [ ] Refactor the code
-  - [ ] Use the `useAxios` library to have a reusable service component to perform the API calls
+  - [x] Use the `useAxios` library to have a reusable service component to perform the API calls
   - [ ] Create the handler methods to sort the players
   - [ ] Create unit tests for the components (not for the API service)
   - [ ] Styling
 - [ ] Code polishing
   - [ ] Create a pagination handler to show only 3 players at the beginning, then display 3 more for every time the _Show more_ button is clicked
+  - [ ] Consider using localStorage to cache the API results even when reloading the page
   - [ ] Setup all unit testing (including the mocked API service)